neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Dr. Matthew Brett
    :affiliation: Specialist researcher, Helen Wills Neuroscience Institute, University of California, Berkeley, USA
    :date: 2010-09-02
-   :tags:  lofs, practices, team, sharing
+   :tags:  lofs, practices, team, sharing, upstream
    :group: Research software projects

    [...] your team are ideally placed to make this system work.
 I have worked with Yaroslav Halchenko and Michael Hanke.  [...]
 Their record on working together as a team, and individually, is easy to find, and speaks for itself.
 Their demonstrated combination of seemingly inexhaustible energy, openness and skill has been of enormous benefit to our own project and community.